St. Gatien: Background

-St. Gatien, bred by Major E. Brace, was a "grand, lengthy" bay horse with a white blaze and three white socks.
+St. Gatien, bred by Major Francis Brace of Catisfield Hampshire was a "grand, lengthy" bay horse with a white blaze and three white socks.
 Brace made several unsuccessful attempts to sell the colt for as little as £100, before putting him into training with Robert Sherwood at his Exeter House stable at Newmarket, Suffolk.
 Sherwood agreed to train the horse at a reduced rate of thirty shillings a week instead of the usual fifty as he had very few horses in his stable at the time.
 At the end of 1883, Brace succeeded in selling St. Gatien for £1,400 to Jack Hammond, a former stable-boy who had made his fortune as a professional gambler.
 In 1885, St. Gatien was moved to the stable of James Waugh.

 St. Gatien's pedigree was obscure and controversial as his dam, a former carriage-horse called Saint Editha, may have been covered by two stallions in the year of his conception.
 She was originally sent to a stallion named Rotherhill at Worcester Park, but when the covering appeared to have been unsuccessful, she was covered by The Rover, a "stilty-legged, broken down" horse, who happened to be at the same farm.
 Most contemporary commentators believed that St. Gatien's sire was The Rover, but it is possible that he was sired by Rotherhill.
 Neither stallion got any other horses of notable racing merit.
 The success of St. Gatien provoked interest in The Rover, who was found to have been sold for £50 and was standing in Ireland at a fee of three guineas.
 On 19 November 1884 The Rover was killed when his throat was cut in his stable at Listowel.
 His death was the subject of a court case the following year in which his bankrupt owner was accused of the "malicious destruction" of the stallion to prevent him falling into the hands of his creditors.

 St. Gatien was ridden in most of his races by Charles Wood, who won the Championship in 1887.
 Wood was a controversial figure who was later "warned off" (banned from racing) for almost nine years for his involvement in illegal betting and suspected race-fixing.